My Best Butter Chicken Recipe, but is it better than Chicken Tikka Masala?

 Easy Butter Chicken Recipe

-Chicken and Marinade Ingredients
+Chicken & Marinade Preparation

 1. From the Chicken Ingredients, add the cubed chicken, garlic, ginger, chilli, salt and lemon juice into a large bowl.
 Make sure the chicken is well coated, cover the bowl and leave to marinate in the fridge for at least 1 hour.